FT-102 - Fire Prevention - Randall C Osborne

 Other Relevant Course Information

 1. It is essential that you log in before or on the first day of the course to orient yourself to the course and see the initial assignments for our first week.
-You must attend class on the first Zoom day or open my opening announcement and then reply by writing “here.”
+You must open my opening announcement and then reply by writing “here.”
 This is how you check in and show attendance on the first day.
 Every week will be like this where you open the next module and read the instructions for that module.

 READ THE INSTRUCTIONS!
 It will really help you breeze through the course.